-- a.
-Evaluation Factors and Subfactors. - (1) Selecting the appropriate evaluation factors and subfactors is key to the source selection process.
+a.
+Evaluation Factors and Subfactors.

+(1) Selecting the appropriate evaluation factors and subfactors is key to the source selection process.
 The factors and subfactors give offerors an insight into significant considerations FAA will use to select the best value offer.
 Structure the evaluation factors and subfactors and their relative importance to clearly reflect the needs of the acquisition.
-Evaluation factors and subfactors from the evaluation plan must be in Section M (or equivalent) of the SIR. - (2) Factors and subfactors are definable and measurable in readily understood quantitative and/or qualitative terms.
+Evaluation factors and subfactors from the evaluation plan must be in Section M (or equivalent) of the SIR.

+(2) Factors and subfactors are definable and measurable in readily understood quantitative and/or qualitative terms.
 They also represent the key areas of importance and emphasis to be considered in the source selection decision.
-Factors and subfactors should be limited to the essential elements to distinguish among the information/offers; i.e., will be true discriminators. - (3) Common evaluation factors are technical, cost/price, past performance, and small business participation.
-Other evaluation factors may be appropriate, and one or more levels of subfactors may be needed. - (4) Steps involved in formulating evaluation factors and subfactors include: - Conduct market research as a starting point for developing criteria - Brainstorm critical factors and subfactors - Identify key discriminators - Define the discriminators as evaluation factors and subfactors and - their relative order of importance - Assess feedback during SIR(s) - (5) Evaluation Weights.
+Factors and subfactors should be limited to the essential elements to distinguish among the information/offers; i.e., will be true discriminatorsdifferentiators.

+(3) Common evaluation factors are technical, cost/price, past performance, and small business participation.
+Other evaluation factors may be appropriate, and one or more levels of subfactors may be needed.

+(4) Steps involved in formulating evaluation factors and subfactors include the following:

+- Conduct market research as a starting point for developing criteria: - Brainstorm critical factors and subfactors: - Identify key discriminatorsdifferentiators; - Define the discriminators differentiators as evaluation factors and subfactors;

+• and Determine and define the evaluation factors and subfactors

+• their relative order of importance; and

+• Assess feedback during SIR(s)

+(5) Evaluation Weights.
 Assign relative importance to each evaluation factor and subfactor.
 Tailor the relative importance to specific requirements.
 Use priority statements to express the relative importance of the evaluation factors and subfactors.
 Priority statements relate one evaluation factor (or subfactor) to each of the other evaluation factors (or subfactors).
 For example: